Pralekha: Cross-Lingual Document Alignment for Indic Languages: Introduction

 \section{Introduction}

 The advent of Large Language Models (LLMs) has significantly improved the ability to process long-context information, enabling advancements in document-level tasks such as machine translation (MT).
 Document-level MT extends beyond sentence-level translation by capturing discourse-level dependencies, coherence, and contextual information across entire documents, leading to more accurate and fluent translations.
-While there are efforts~\cite{ramesh-etal-2022-samanantar, siripragada-etal-2020-multilingual} that provide sentence-level parallel data, large-scale document-level parallel corpora remain scarce~\cite{sannigrahi2023bestmultilingualdocumentembeddings, pal-etal-2024-document}.
+While there are efforts~\cite{ramesh-etal-2022-samanantar, siripragada-etal-2020-multilingual} that provide sentence-level parallel data, large-scale document-level parallel corpora remain scarce~\cite{sannigrahi-etal-2023-best, pal-etal-2024-document}.

 To address this gap, parallel document mining is essential for building high-quality training corpora for document-level MT.
 However, this progress is hindered by two key challenges: \emph{(a) the lack of large-scale document alignment evaluation benchmarks and (b) the limitations of current Cross-Lingual Document Alignment (CLDA) techniques.} Reliable evaluation benchmarks are crucial because the effectiveness of an alignment method cannot be improved without accurate performance measurements.
 As for the limitations of CLDA, most existing embedding models were developed for sentence-level parallel corpus mining~\cite{schwenk2020ccmatrixminingbillionshighquality, schwenk-etal-2021-wikimatrix, banon-etal-2020-paracrawl}.
 As a result, they have limited context windows and can represent only parts of a document \cite{zhu2024longembedextendingembeddingmodels}.
-Document-level embeddings are therefore often obtained by truncating documents or pooling embeddings of independently encoded chunks, both of which can be lossy~\cite{sannigrahi2023bestmultilingualdocumentembeddings}.
+Document-level embeddings are therefore often obtained by truncating documents or pooling embeddings of independently encoded chunks, both of which can be lossy~\cite{sannigrahi-etal-2023-best}.
 These approaches overlook chunk-level cues, which reduces their ability to capture complete document semantics.
+Even without pooling, the reliance of existing alignment techniques on sentence-level operations leads to combinatorial growth in the search space, making large-scale document alignment computationally expensive.

 In this paper, we focus on Indic languages, which have abundant sentence-level parallel corpora and benchmarks ~\cite{ramesh-etal-2022-samanantar, siripragada-etal-2020-multilingual, gala2023indictrans2highqualityaccessiblemachine} but remain low-resource for CLDA and Document-level MT.
 We first introduce \benchname{}, a large-scale parallel document dataset for evaluating CLDA techniques across 11 Indic languages and English. \benchname{} comprises over 3 million document pairs between 11 Indic languages and English, of which 1.5 million are English--Indic pairs.
 These are high-quality, human-verified aligned documents sourced from reliable domains such as the Indian Press Information Bureau (PIB) and the Mann Ki Baat (MKB) radio program.
 It serves both as a benchmark for assessing CLDA and as a domain-specific parallel corpus for training document-level MT models for Indic languages.
 Alongside \benchname{}, we propose \dacfull{}, a novel metric for CLDA at the fine-granular level.
 Unlike existing approaches that rely on pooled document-level embeddings, we focus on smaller granular units, called chunks.
 We first embed and align these chunks, then compute the DAC of a document pair as the ratio of aligned chunks to the average number of chunks in the pair.